Building Your First Notebook

 Once you've run your first step, you can further your research and build out your Notebook by adding additional steps.

-In addition to the three primary steps, you also have the options to:
+In addition to the three primary steps, you also have options to:

-• Select specific papers from your table (or multiple tables) to create a new table with just those papers
+Select specific papers from your table (or multiple tables in the same Notebook) to create a new table with just those papers

 These additional steps allow you to narrow or broaden your results and extract more meaningful data.
 You can add as many additional steps as you'd like as your research takes you in new directions or uncovers interesting new insights.

 For example, you might start with the Extract Data from PDFs step to bring in papers you already have.
 Then you could add a Find Papers step to discover more papers on your topic.
-You can then select the most relevant papers from both steps to combine into a single table, chat with those papers, or summarize the abstracts of those papers.
+You can then select the most relevant papers from both steps to combine into a single table to add columns to extract data, chat with those papers, or summarize the abstracts of those papers.

 Or you might start with a List of Concepts to generate ideas for where you'd like to go in your research.
 Then you can add a step to find papers about one of the concepts the first step returned, before chatting with those papers to get a better understanding of the concept.